chef/automate/components/docs-chef-io/content/automate/ha_patching.md

 {{< warning >}}

 -   For certificate rotation, don't use `config patch`.
 Instead `cert-rotate` command can be used.
 To know more about certificate rotation click [here](/automate/ha_cert_rotaion)
+-   While patching the same from **the provision host**, structures such as TLS from OpenSearch configuration toml file and SSL from PostgreQL configuration toml file will be ignored.

 {{< /warning >}}